gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Migration to version 3.x.x.md

 You can show your own UI for data input if an error occured and the user clicks the "Enter manually" button on the error screen.
 For this you must to implement `GiniCaptureResultsDelegate.giniCaptureDidEnterManually() `.

-You can find more details [here](https://developer.gini.net/gini-mobile-ios/GiniBankSDK/3.0.0-beta07/features.html#error-screen-customization) and [here]((https://developer.gini.net/gini-mobile-ios/GiniBankSDK/3.0.0-beta07/customization-guide.html#error-screen).
+You can find more details [here](https://developer.gini.net/gini-mobile-ios/GiniBankSDK/3.0.0-beta07/features.html#error-screen-customization) and [here](https://developer.gini.net/gini-mobile-ios/GiniBankSDK/3.0.0-beta07/customization-guide.html#error-screen).

 # Migrate Return Assistant

 ## Digital Invoice Onboarding screen

-The new Digital Invoice Onboarding screen uses the global UI customization options.
+The new digital invoice onboarding screen uses the global UI customization options.
 You can discard the old screen specific customizations.

-You can find more details [here](https://developer.gini.net/gini-mobile-ios/GiniBankSDK/3.0.0-beta06/customization-guide.html#digital-invoice-onboarding-screen) and [here](https://www.figma.com/file/623Fahuwq8tUzSWQPd23Ie/iOS-Gini-Bank-SDK-3.0.0-UI-Customisation?node-id=1301%3A11187&t=YJcxLW7BENnbqCmt-1).
+You can find more details [here](https://developer.gini.net/gini-mobile-ios/GiniBankSDK/3.0.0-beta07/customization-guide.html#digital-invoice-onboarding-screen) and [here](https://www.figma.com/file/623Fahuwq8tUzSWQPd23Ie/iOS-Gini-Bank-SDK-3.0.0-UI-Customisation?node-id=1301%3A11187&t=YJcxLW7BENnbqCmt-1).

 ### New Features